Thierry123/Thierry123.github.io/_posts/2017-2-16-House_prices.md

 This plot identifies a few outliers.
 The neighborhood averages made it clear that prices in Ames are not uniform, with Meadow Village below $100k and Northridge at $335k.
 For the purpose of designing my model, I will eliminate outliers on a neighborhood basis, specifically the sales above their neighborhood average plus two standard deviations.

 The 'LotArea' column also requires some cleaning with outliers.
 The box plot below demonstrates that the vast majority of the lots are under 20,000 sq.ft. while a few exceptions reach north of 100,000 sq.ft.
-This time, the elimination will be based on a town-wide average plus two standard deviations.
+I will apply the same process, based on a neighborhood average plus two standard deviations.

 ![Image](../images/ames_lotarea_boxplot.png)